 - Issue new bond or perpetual securities: increase the debt

 - Sell assets: potential at a distressed price

 These phenomena are either already happening or will happen in the near future.

 I was always puzzled by the fact that Singapore’s REITs were consistently paying an average 5% yield while the yield is only 3% in other developed REITs markets.
 I have asked many REITs gurus but none of them can give me a satisfying answer.

-So my guess (for now) is that the market views Singapore REITs with a greater systematic risk and S-REITs have to compensate the investors with a higher return.
+So my guess is that Singapore REITs with greater systematic risk and S-REITs have to compensate the investors with a higher return.

 In a nutshell, REITs can perform very well in an environment with a super low-interest rate and flood of liquidities.
 But it will face great challenges when the situation is reversed.

 REIT is an important component of your retirement portfolio but you should not over-rely on it just because it has performed well.
 You have many years to come in your retirement, but the return of REITs is cyclical and depends on the global macro environment.

 If you read my book “FIRE Your Retirement”, you know that I advocate a safety-first Kueh Lapis income approach for your retirement.
 You can click here to find out more about how I help my clients manage their investment portfolios.